ivanslapnicar/EvolutionaryModel.jl/README.md

 The code in the file `Simulation.jl` (also in the Pluto notebook `Simulation_p.jl`) was used to run all simulations and produce all figures in the paper.

-## Installing
+## Running the simulations
+There are three ways top run the simulations.

+1. Open the file `Simulation_p.jl.html`,  press `Edit or run this notebook` button and then choose `binder`.
+This will downlaod necessary packages and star the notebook (in few minutes).

-Download the repository either as zip-file or clone it to your local file system by running
+2. Download the repository either as zip-file or clone it to your local file system by running
 ```
 git clone git@github.com:ivanslapnicar/EvolutionaryModel.jl.git
 ```

-## Running the simulations

 At Julia prompt, run
 `include("Simulation.jl")`

-Alternatevely, you can use the Pluto notebook `Simulation_p.jl`.
+3. Alternatevely, after dowloading you can use the Pluto notebook `Simulation_p.jl`.

 ## Citation